 Hoover’s definitions of crime, dissent, and subversion dominated the FBI’s work.
 Potter calls his politics “far more shameful than his sex life,” writing that he used the FBI “as a mechanism for perpetuating unethical or illegal political acts.”

-But was he a cross-dresser?
+But was he a “cross-dresser”?
 Potter argues that the cross-dressing rumor was most significant for what it reveals about the nature of gossip.
 Hoover was a man feared and loathed by many for his abuses of power.
 Homophobia became a powerful tool for attacking him.
 After his death, the witch-hunter became the hunted; “because perverted sex is a constant theme bordering on obsession in Hoover’s own writing about criminals, Communists, and social equality movements.”
 He was obsessed with preventing interracial sex; he culled pornography from investigations for his own files; he used sexual innuendo and evidence to attack political rivals.
-Hoover manifested a “visceral, public hatred” for notable women, like gangster Ma Baker, radical Emma Goldman, and convicted spy Ethel Rosenberg.
+Hoover manifested a “visceral, public hatred” for notable women, like gangster Ma Barker, radical Emma Goldman, and convicted spy Ethel Rosenberg.